MarcNickl/x2/posts/a-website-how-to-for-broke-filmmakers.md

 # Bonus - EMAIL

 Use Zoho mail - it’s free and you get an email address with your domain name attached

+# F﻿uture

+I﻿ would like to spend some time working on a CMS (Content Management System) system that totally removes the need for the website builder after the initial stages.

+A﻿LSO if you the reader figures out a better workflow please get in touch i would love to make the process more optimised. 😁

 # Resources